x

 September 19, 2025

-What You Should Know About Kava, Kratom,
+What You Should Know About Kava, Kratom, and Addiction Risks

-At Eleanor Health, we support people affected by addiction with compassionate, evidence-based care.
+Taking the first step toward addiction recovery requires immense courage, but finding the right treatment shouldn’t add to that challenge.
+At Eleanor Health, we help people stay informed about emerging wellness products so they can make decisions that support long-term health.
 That includes helping our community stay informed about new and emerging products like Feel Free, which can carry real risks due to its main ingredients: kava and kratom.

 What Is the “Feel Free” Drink?